Year 12

 Have you noticed your child more exhausted and irritable lately?
 Do they seem less motivated and inspired to do their school work?
-Like people in the workforce, students can also experience burnout, and it's an issue that you shouldn't ignore.
+Academic burnout happens when a student is absorbing too much information, doing too many tasks, and basically, biting more than they can chew.

 Besides that, stay motivated by setting realistic goals, such as finishing a project a day before the deadline to squeeze in a movie night the next day.
 This will keep them motivated and look forward to a reward at the end of a school day.